-Concomitant Use With Biologic Agents and DMARDs Other Than MTX in RA, GPA, and MPA: Limited data are available on the safety of the use of biologic agents or DMARDs other than MTX in RA patients exhibiting peripheral B-cell depletion following treatment with Rituxan.
+Concomitant Use with Biologic Agents and DMARDs Other Than MTX: Limited data are available on the safety of the use of biologic agents or DMARDs other than MTX in RA patients exhibiting peripheral B-cell depletion following treatment with Rituxan.
 Observe patients closely for signs of infection if biologic agents and/or DMARDs are used concomitantly.
-Use of concomitant immunosuppressants other than corticosteroids has not been studied in GPA or MPA patients exhibiting peripheral B-cell depletion following treatment with Rituxan.
+Use of concomitant immunosuppressants other than corticosteroids has not been studied in GPA, MPA, or PV patients exhibiting peripheral B-cell depletion following treatment with Rituxan.

 Clinical Trials Experience in GPA and MPA

 Infusion Reactions: In the active-controlled, double-blind study, 12% vs 11% (Rituxan-treated vs cyclophosphamide) of patients experienced at least one infusion-related reaction.
 Infusion-related reactions included cytokine release syndrome, flushing, throat irritation, and tremor.
 In the Rituxan group, the proportion of patients experiencing an infusion-related reaction was 12%, 5%, 4%, and 1% following the first, second, third, and fourth infusions, respectively.
 Patients were premedicated with antihistamine and acetaminophen before each Rituxan infusion and were on background oral corticosteroids, which may have mitigated or masked an infusion reaction; however, there is insufficient evidence to determine whether premedication diminishes the frequency or severity of infusion reactions.